Skip to main content

 QI 9.5 Demonstrates a high commitment to the needs of students.

-QI 9.6 Builds trust in Supervisor of First Nations and Métis Education.
+QI 9.6 Builds trust in Coordinator of First Nations and Métis Education.

 QI 9.7 Empowers others.